Muddz/UndoRedoList/readme.md

 <img src="https://github.com/Muddz/UndoRedoList/blob/master/src/main/resources/AddBetweenElements.png" width="70%">

+An element contains of an instance of the `Action` [class](https://github.com/Muddz/UndoRedoList/blob/master/src/main/java/Action.java)

 ## Performance
 `UndoRedoList` is a linear data structure and has similar performance as Java's LinkedList.
 The following is the *time-complexity* for the most important methods in `UndoRedoList`